vadersecurity/env_installer/config/shell/tmux/readme.txt

 # For a full tmux experience --
+# the tmux.conf included is a generic base config --

 # install --
 # https://github.com/gpakosz/.tmux

 # install tpm plugins and reload --
 # tmux source-file ~/.tmux.conf

+# update your config file installed by oh-my-tmux

 ~/.tmux.conf
 setw -g xterm-keys on